Product of the Month

 The nose to tail movement is a culinary concept that advocates using all parts of an animal in cooking.
 By embracing this approach, the movement aims to reduce food waste, promote sustainability, and respect the animal by using its entirety.

-- 2 tbsp vegetable oil
+- 4 tablespoons vegetable oil

 - 4 cloves garlic, minced

-- salt and pepper to taste
+- Salt to taste